 Much like the Mona Lisa in a dark room, a poorly lit kitchen can be as beautiful as you like but it doesn’t really matter if no one can see it.
 Think about adding light in a variety of places besides where you need it.
 Along cornicing or plinths is one route, the latter not only drawing the eye to a sleek kickplate but also creating the impression that the furniture above is floating.
 It’ll also reflect onto the floor, perfect if you’ve chosen a beautifully veined stone or a tile with a little extra sparkle.

-At Rated People you can find recommended kitchen specialists, electricians and window specialists to help you maximise your kitchen lighting.
+At Rated People you can find recommended kitchen specialists, electricians and window fitters to help you maximise your kitchen lighting.
 Get up to 3 quotes for your project from local tradesmen by simply posting your job for free.